-The county government wants to achieve the following key objectives in education sector:
+The county government aims to achieve the following key objectives in the education sector:

-- Increase staffing levels /the no of trained ECDE teachers from 500 to 1,500 in all public institutions, the fully registered ECDE Centers from 200 to 400 and integrate ECDE Curriculum with ICT curriculum.
+- Increase staffing levels /the number of trained Early Childhood Development Education (ECDE) teachers from 500 to 1,500 in all public institutions, fully registered ECDE centers from 200 to 400 and integrate ECDE curriculum with ICT curriculum.

-- Improve the welfare of ECDE teachers in terms of enumeration with good scheme of services in order to retain quality personnel
+- Improve the welfare of ECDE teachers in terms of remuneration with good scheme of service to retain quality personnel

-- Supply of ECDE feeding Program in all Sub Counties and Milk for marginalized group along river line.
+- Provision of ECDE feeding program in all sub-counties and milk for the marginalized group along river line.

-- Initiate ECDE Training College in every sub county with standardized equipment and facilities.
+- Establish an ECDE Training College in every sub-county with standardized equipment and facilities.

-- Construction of Modern ECDE classrooms in every ECDE centre in every 30 ward.
+- Build modern ECDE classrooms in every ECDE centre in all the 30 wards.

-- Construction of standard well furnished learning resource centers with fully equipped ECDE teaching and learning play materials in all 30 wards.
+- Construction of standard well-furnished learning resource centres with fully equipped ECDE teaching and learning play materials in all the 30 wards.

-- Growth monitoring and de-worming of ECDE Children
+- Growth monitoring and de-worming of ECDE pupils

 - Improve skills and training of every staff in the ministry

-- Construction of sports talent centers in every sub county
+- Construction of sports talent centres in every sub-county

-- Promote talents in both football and volley ball and other athletics program in all sub counties.
+- Promote talent in football, volley ball and other sports in all sub-counties.

-- Register more clubs in all 30 wards at the same time to promote inter Sub County tournaments.
+- Register more clubs in all 30 wards and promote inter sub-county tournaments.

-- Establish and manage sports talent within all the Sub County
+- Nurture and manage sports talent in all sub-counties

-- Identification and development of sports talent at Sub County level.
+- Identify and develop sports talents at sub-county level.

-- Ensuring national standards of development sports facilities are adhered to.
+- Ensuring national standards of developing sports facilities are adhered to.

 - Development and management of specialized facilities.

-- To create and organize inter clubs sports program for the Youths
+- Create and organize inter clubs sports program for the youth

-- Establish and maintain various annual sporting events e.g. Marathon, Governor’s FA Cup, County’s athletic meetings etc.
+- Establish and maintain various annual sporting events including marathons, Governor’s FA Cup and County athletic meetings.

-- Recruitment of Instructors for the Six VTCs
+- Recruitment of instructors for the six Vocational Training Centres (VTCs)

-- Constructions of 16 no. Class rooms for all VTCs
+- Construction of 16 classrooms in all VTCs

 - Provision of subsidized tuition for VTCs trainees